 Why You’re Hungry All the Time

-So what causes these disruptions?
-According to Abigail King, a functional nutritionist based in Charleston, South Carolina, stress is a big culprit.
-If you’re chronically stressed, your adrenal gland secretes important hormones that control your stress response, such as cortisol, adrenaline, and DHEA.
-But when these are chronically elevated, “it can cause you to have low blood sugar, leading to cravings and hunger,” she says.
+Abigail King, a functional nutritionist based in Charleston, South Carolina, says that stress is a big culprit.
+Your adrenal gland secretes hormones that control your stress response.
+Think: cortisol, adrenaline, and DHEA.
+When these are chronically elevated, “it can cause you to have low blood sugar, leading to cravings and hunger,” she says.

-According to King, it also comes back to what, exactly, you’re eating.
-“Excessive hunger and cravings for salt, sugar, and fats are due to improper nutrition,” she explains.
-King says that processed and refined foods — think anything that typically comes in a box, bag or can — are often lacking in fiber, healthy fats, vitamins, minerals, and protein that properly fuels our cells.
-When we eat these foods, “Our blood sugar spikes for a short period of time and then crashes, leaving us feeling fatigued, and craving the next sugary or salty food,” she says.
+Another potential cause?
+You’re eating too many processed and refined foods, which often lack the in healthy fats, protein, vitamins and minerals that fuels our body.
+When we eat these foods, “our blood sugar spikes for a short period of time and then crashes, leaving us feeling fatigued, and craving the next sugary or salty food,” she says.

-Now we know why we’re hungry all the time.
-But the question still remains: What can we do about it?
-According to King, the first step is to make sure you’re hydrated.
-Studies have shown that up to 75% of Americans are chronically dehydrated and it’s possible to mistake thirst for hunger.
+Or, you might just be dehydrated.
+Up to 75% of Americans are chronically dehydrated and it’s possible you’re mistaking thirst for hunger.
 Sweetened beverages, juices, and smoothies have only added to this problem.
 As the authors of a 2009 study wrote, “beverages have become a significant source of dietary energy…the relationships between thirst, hunger, eating, and drinking have blurred, with uncertain health consequences.”

-In addition to a multivitamin, King also recommends focusing on foods that are well-known for their nutrient density and satiating powers.
-At the top of her list are avocados as well as lentils, quinoa, and apples.
+Finally, focus on foods that are known being filling and nutrient-dense.
+At the top of King’s list are avocados, lentils, quinoa, and apples.
 “These foods are a great source of fiber, omega-3s, and loaded with vitamins and minerals,” she says.
-Next time you’re struggling with hunger, make some homemade super charged guac or try one of these 5 ways to turn lentils into a hearty meal.